-The format of the make-up assessment may differ than the original examination format, and may be held in person.
+The format of the make-up assessment may differ from the original assessment.

 The date and time of make-up examinations will be set by the course instructor, who will communicate the date to the student.
-The make-up exam for the midterm examination will be held at the end of the term.
-The make-up exam for the final examination will be determined at the end of the term.

-If a student misses the scheduled make-up exam as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling, the student will receive an INC as their grade for this course, and will write the make-up exam the next time the course is offered.
+If a student is unable to meet the scheduled make-up exam as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling, the student will receive a SPC as their grade for this course, and will write the make-up exam the next time the course is offered.